Ayalon Cave: Photosynthesis-free food chain

 As the cave was completely cut off from the outside environment, it sustained an independent ecosystem; this ecosystem relied for an energy source neither on sunlight and photosynthesis, nor on an external source of organic compounds.
-Rather, energy was extracted by chemoautotrophic bacteria, living in a film on top of the water of an underground lake.
+Rather, energy was extracted by chemotrophic bacteria, living in a film on top of the water of an underground lake.
 These bacteria produce energy by oxidizing the sulfide compounds in the water, and derive organic compounds using carbon dioxide from the air.
 These compounds form the basis of the cave's ecosystem.

 The temperature and salt content of the cave's water indicates that it originates from sources deep underground.
 Although this cave is part of an aquifer fed by rain falling in the mountains to the east, which happens to be one of the main potable water sources for Israel and the Palestinian territories, chemically more complex sources can create local pockets with very specific water composition.